Safer Mindfulness – Home Page – 2026

 Other

-Evidence-based outcomes to Andrew’s programs.
+Evidence-based outcomes for Andrew’s programs.

 Anxiety is natural in times of uncertainty, but our aversion response makes it problematic.
 Mindfulness develops non-judgment which gives us an unbiased view, allowing us to relate to the actual situation, rather than getting entangled in our emotional reaction to it.